joomla-irish/language_pack/README.md

 Once the translation is complete, maintenance work will be required occasionally as smaller updates with new texts need to be translated.

 More about Joomla: https://www.joomla.org/about-joomla.html

-# ATTENTION

-These packages are not yet approved by the Joomla Translations Working Group.
-(10 November 2015)

-One can find all the accredited language packs on this page: http://community.joomla.org/translations.html

 # Joomla!
 Irish Translation Packs